 Diabetes is a life-long disease that requires complex treatment.
 It’s not just taking the prescribed medication or avoiding sugar that will help control blood glucose.
 In fact, there are many things to consider when it comes to managing diabetes.

 Choosing the right foods and beverages, physical activity, natural supplements, herbs, and alternative treatments, and remedies should all be part of your type 2 diabetes treatment.

 Besides eating plenty of low-fat, and high-fiber foods like whole grains, fruits, and vegetables, diabetics should also avoid refined carbs, animal products, and sweets.

 Here are a few other things to consider for proper type 2 diabetes management.

 The most important thing is to have regular physical activity, of course after consulting the doctor.
 That could be walking, biking, and swimming.

 Also, spend at least half an hour of aerobic exercise 5 days a week.
-But, if you’re a beginner, start slowly with stretching and strength training exercise and build up gradually.
+But, if you’re a beginner, start slowly with stretching and strength training exercises and build up gradually.

 Moreover, combining aerobic exercise like dancing or walking almost every day, with resistance training like yoga or weightlifting twice per week is more effective in controlling blood sugar than any other exercise alone.

 Don’t forget that exercise can cause a drop in blood glucose, especially if people take diabetes medication.
 So, make sure you have a snack before exercising.